The Science Behind Relationship Compatibility

 Psychological Types by Carl Gustav Jung, first published in 1923, introduces the seminal psychological theory of typology, presenting a framework that seeks to explain the diverse and seemingly random differences in personality through a systematic and orderly theory, proposing that fundamental variations in human behavior arise due to inherent differences in how individuals prefer to utilize their cognitive functions of perception and judgment, laying the groundwork for numerous personality theories and assessments to come, notably the Myers-Briggs Type Indicator (MBTI).

 We care about your privacy and have several measures in place to keep your personal data secure.
 We follow HIPAA privacy guidelines when handling your data and we don't sell DNA data to 3rd parties!
-We encrypt all data that is stored and the names contain a unique hashed path and other obfuscating elements.
+We encrypt all data that is stored, and the names contain a unique hashed path and other obfuscating elements.
 Access to the data is limited to key development personnel who have 2-factor authentication restricted access.
-You can delete your profile including DNA data at anytime from your settings dashboard. ** Again we do not sell your personal information to 3rd parties, please see our Privacy Policy for more details.
-On departure please do give us feedback, especially if you found a great match :-)
+You can delete your profile including DNA data at any time from your settings dashboard. ** Again we do not sell your personal information to 3rd parties, please see our Privacy Policy for more details.
+On departure, please do give us feedback, especially if you found a great match :-)